dotnet/designs/proposed/swift-interop.md

 1. A Roslyn source generator to generate any supporting code needed to produce any required metadata, such as type metadata and witness tables, to pass instances of Swift-type-implementing .NET types defined in the current project to Swift.
 2. An IL-post-processing tool to generate the supporting code and metadata from the compiled assembly.

-An IL-post-processing tool would not integrate well with Hot-Reload support, so a Roslyn source-generator is likely a better option.
+If we were to use an IL-post-processing tool here, we would break Hot Reload in assemblies that implement Swift types, even for .NET-only code, due to introducing new tokens that the Hot Reload "client" (aka Roslyn) does not know about.
+As a result, we should prefer the Roslyn source generator approach.

 ### Distribution